 - Referrals: Referrals may be made by your MSK doctor or a doctor at another institution.
 You or one of your family members may also call us directly.

-- Family history questionnaire: This questionnaire is completed by you and sent to the CGS.
+- Genetic risk assessment: This questionnaire is completed by you and sent to the CGS.

 - Medical records: You will need to send any requested medical records, including previous genetic test results for both you and your family members, and relevant pathology reports.